 This family-friendly three-row SUV is very quiet, the front seats are comfortable, and the infotainment system is easy to use.

 The outboard second-row seats can slide and tilt forward, even with a child seat in place.

 But many luxury features, such as four-way adjustable lumbar, a power sunroof shade, and auto-up windows, are missing even on our high-end Denali version.

-Available safety features include forward-collision warning with automatic braking, pedestrian detection, and blind-spot monitoring.
+Available safety features include forward collision warning with automatic braking, pedestrian detection, and blind spot warning.